fgx/fgx-globe/readme.md

 * Code hosted on GitHub: [fgx.github.io]( http://fgx.github.io/fgx-globe/ "view the files as apps." ) <input value="<< You are now probably here." size=28 style="font:bold 12pt monospace;border-width:0;" >
 * Source code on GitHub: [github.com/fgx]( https://github.com/fgx/fgx.github.io/fgx-globe/ "View the files as source code." ) <scan style=display:none ><< You are now probably here.</scan>

+## Road Map
+* Add paint the stars using their relative luminosity in their correct positions, see Marble

 ## Updates ~ 2013-11-19